YashDev562/recipe-sharing/README.md

 6. so we use $ to declare variables in php and in the fetch function of getRecipes.php we have $conn ->query(%sql) so this means that $conn which is MySQLi Object represents a live connection to the mysql database, and query is the method to send the sql to the mysql
 - use the database connection object to run this sql query
 7. in a similar way as 6 we have addRecipe.php where we use the POST method to input any value from the client to the php and then we use the $conn->prepare to write the sql command using the php variables declared.
+8. rateRecipe.php works in a very simple way : it takes in user input and then accesses the information about that recipe and updates the average and count with the user input given currently

 # MySQL
 -So this code was typed on phpmyadmin run through xampp